Ivan Sharrock

 Ivan Sharrock (born 17 July 1941) is an English sound engineer.
 He won an Oscar for Best Sound and has been nominated for three more in the same category.
 He has worked on more than 100 films since 1967.

+He served as sound recordist on the documentary Kenyatta, part of the Black Man's Land Trilogy.

 Selected filmography

 Sharrock won an Academy Award for Best Sound and has been nominated for three more: